quartiq/ai9/README.md

 # Signalfire AI-9

-Library for AI-9 fusion splicer control using bluetooth low energy.
+Library to control the cheapo Signalfire AI-9 fusion splicer using bluetooth.
 Should run on Linux/Windows/OSX using the `bleak` bluetooth API.

 Setup: